nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Unmark an Event: `unmark` <a id = "unmark-event"></a>

-Unmarks a specified event in Paidlancers.
+This command unmarks a specified event in Paidlancers.

+You may wish to undo the mark command using this!

 **Format**: `unmark INDEX`